felixlu/awesome-stars/topics.md

 ## others

+- [RooVetGit/Roo-Cline](https://github.com/RooVetGit/Roo-Cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.
+- [cline/cline](https://github.com/cline/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.
 - [casey/just](https://github.com/casey/just) - 🤖 Just a command runner
 - [tomerfiliba/plumbum](https://github.com/tomerfiliba/plumbum) - Plumbum: Shell Combinators
 - [pipijoe/xryder-web](https://github.com/pipijoe/xryder-web) - A rapid development template for middle and backend UI based on vite, react, tailwindcss and shadcn. 一个基于vite、react、tailwindcss和shadcn的中后台ui快速开发模板